BastionFennell/bastions-musings/dancing/_posts/2014-10-12-fifth-week-viennese-waltz.markdown

 ---
 layout: post
-title:  "Fifth Weeke, Viennese Waltz"
+title:  "Fifth Week, Viennese Waltz"
 date:   2014-10-12 16:12:40
 ---
 Next weekend, the Texas Ballroom club is hosting The Great Waltz, which is